 In yoga class the other day, the teacher made some announcements, one of which was about welcoming new faces into the existing yoga community as we enter the New Year.
 I personally love the start of the New Year because people set out to try new things and make changes.
 It is a time to reset, refresh and renew, and I’m looking forward to meeting some new friends on the mat.
 The teacher’s caveat, however, was that no matter how long these new faces persist in their new yoga practice, we should always aim to support and encourage growth among one another.
 Amen to that!

-Annnnd, it’s also important to remember that as important as it is to feel immense, powerful, loving support and encouragement from those around us, it is equally as important to feel that support and motivation from within – to believe in oneself and one’s ability to succeed in any new endeavor.
-This is often the most challenging aspect of developing (and sticking with!) a goal like a New Year’s Resolution.
-Visualization is one of the most powerful tools you can use to, quite literally, keep your eye on the prize that is your resolution goal for 2017.
+Annnnd, it’s also important to remember that as important as it is to feel immense, powerful, loving support and encouragement from those around us, it is equally as important to feel that support and motivation from within—to believe in oneself and one’s ability to succeed in any new endeavor.
+This is often the most challenging aspect of developing (and sticking with!) a goal like a New Year’s resolution.
+Visualization is one of the most powerful tools you can use to, quite literally, keep your eye on the prize that is your resolution goal for the year.

 There are a few key aspects to productive visualization: